Morsmalleo/AhMyth/.github/Dev/Needs_More_Work.md

-# Server Updates that still need work

-All of the following code updates for the server, currently need more work done on them before they can be integrated.

 ## Code for Disconnect function
 > Once this is done it will alow users to disconnect their own victim connections via the click of a `Disconnect` button
 - AppCtrl.js